DavidBK/shampoo/Node/Call-Of-Duty.md

 -- _Estimation time: 1 Day_

-The justice board is an array of objects with the keys are:
+The justice board is an array of objects with the keys:

-- id - The unique identifier of the soldier
+- `id` - The unique identifier of the soldier
-- score - The total weight of duties the soldier has been scheduled to.
+- `score` - The total weight of duties the soldier has been scheduled to.

 For example: